-Who are you and what do you love about what you do?
+Who are you and what do you love about your work?

-I’m Miriam, I studied fashion design, and when my first child was born I set up my own business producing the children’s fashion label Sommer & Kinder.
-This is where I live out my passion for knitting!
+I’m Miriam, I studied fashion design, and – after the birth of my first child – I started my own business under the children’s fashion label Sommer & Kinder.
+That’s where I turn my passion for knitting into reality!

-I use only natural materials, mainly Merino wool and for summer also organic cotton.
-For me wool just radiates cosiness - I think it’s perfect for children!
+I only use natural materials, primarily Merino wool, and for summer I also use organic cotton.
+Wool exudes something so cuddly for me – I think that makes it perfect for kids!

-What do values such as sustainability/social responsibility mean to you?
+What do values like sustainability and social responsibility mean to you?

-As far as possible I try to pay attention to sustainability in my everyday life and in my work.
-We have our products produced in Germany; that way I can be sure that the working conditions are fair.
-Our clothing is timeless and lots of things come in neutral colours.
-I have wool trousers here that have been worn by my daughter, then my son, and then my younger daughter.
-The quality is good, the things really last for a long time.
-But I also try to teach my children to be careful and mindful with all their things, without restricting them too much in their childish behaviour.
-At least I hope so!
+Wherever possible, I try to keep an eye on sustainability in my everyday life and in my work.
+We have our products produced here in Germany – that way I can be sure that the working conditions are fair.
+Our clothing is timeless and many items are available in neutral colors.
+I have woolen trousers here that were worn by my daughter, then by my son, then by my youngest daughter.
+The quality is good, the clothes really last a long time.
+And I also try to teach my children to be careful and mindful with all their belongings, without encroaching on their childlike nature too much – at least I hope so!

-Why do you (partly/mainly) produce by hand?
-Wouldn’t it be faster-higher-better otherwise?
+Why do you produce by hand?
+Wouldn’t another way be a speedier ticket to success?

-What's the wildest thing you’ve ever done?
-(When was the last time you felt wild and free?)
+What was the wildest thing you ever did?
+Or when was the last time you felt wild and free?

-At the moment I'm fulfilling a childhood dream by learning to ride a horse!
-When galloping I feel pretty wild and free!
+Right now I am making one of my childhood dreams come true by learning to ride a horse!
+When I’m galloping I feel pretty wild and free!

-Actually there are a lot of things (good and perhaps also less good!)
-One thing that I love now, at Christmas time, and that I’ve loved since I was very small, is eating raw cookie dough.
-I did that with my mother and now I do it with my children!
+Actually there’s a lot (some good and maybe some not so good!).
+One thing I love, especially at Christmas time, from all the way back when I was very little, is noshing on cookie dough – I did that with my mom and now I do it with my kids!